Grass court

-A grass court is one of the four different types of tennis court on which the sport of tennis, originally known as "lawn tennis", is played.
+A grass court is one of the types of tennis court on which the sport of tennis, originally known as "lawn tennis", is played.
 Grass courts are made of grasses in different compositions depending on the tournament.

-Although grass courts are more traditional than other types of tennis courts, maintenance costs of grass courts are higher than those of hard courts and clay courts.
-Grass courts (in the absence of suitable covers) must be left for the day if rain appears, as the grass becomes very slippery when wet and will not dry for many hours.
-This is a disadvantage on outdoor courts compared to using hard and clay surfaces, where play can resume in 30 to 120 minutes after the end of rain.
+While grass courts are more traditional than other types of tennis courts, they are far less commonly used today compared to hard courts and clay courts.
+There are several disadvantages with grass courts: in particular, they are much more expensive to maintain compared to other surfaces.
+Also, grass courts (in the absence of suitable covers) are usually unplayable for the day if rain appears, as grass becomes very slippery when wet and will not dry for many hours.
+In contrast, play on a hard court can resume in 30 to 120 minutes after the end of rain, and clay courts can even remain playable in light rain.
+Furthermore, since most of the foot traffic during a tennis match occurs repetitively over a small surface area of the court, even with the best maintenance a grass surface will quickly display obvious signs of wear if played regularly, which is unavoidable during a major tennis tournament.

-Grass courts are most common in the United Kingdom and Australia, although the Northeastern United States also has some private grass courts.
+Grass courts are most common in the United Kingdom and Australia.
+Since 1988, the Wimbledon Championships have been the only Grand Slam tournament played on grass.

 Play style

 Because grass courts tend to be slippery, the ball often skids and bounces low while retaining most of its speed, rarely rising above knee height.
 In addition, there are often bad bounces.
 As a result, players must reach the ball faster relative to other surfaces, and rallies are likely to be comparatively brief; therefore, speed and power are rewarded on grass.
 On grass, the serve and return play a major part in determining the outcome of the point, increasing the importance of serving effectively, and maintaining focus in exchanges which can be heavily influenced by lapses in concentration.
 A grass court favours a serve and volley style of play.